 I think there's a tendency of software developers to think of ourselves like civil engineers building bridges, building these well designed perfect structures, like a bridge, that will stand the test of time.

 Well OK, maybe it's not quite that simple.
 Software engineering as a discipline is in its infancy - civil engineering has thousands of years more experience on it.
-It's the norm of software to be continually evolving, having additional requirements etc, where a bridge typically is built and left alone.
+It's the norm of software to be continually evolving, having additional requirements etc, whereas a bridge typically is built and left alone.

 Still, I think that software developers, I myself have thought this way, have this idea that 'there is a perfect code architecture for this given business problem, and it's matter of us as developer learning the right tools and techniques, and putting in the time and effort, and then we'll have nice shiny perfect bridge'.

-This is turn has software developers pointing to 'it's our pile of techincal debt that is getting in the way' and 'if we were only using X tool, then our problems would be solved'.
+This is has software developers pointing to 'it's our pile of techincal debt that is getting in the way' and 'if we were only using X tool, then our problems would be solved'.

 I want to make the argument that software development is inherently a messy discipline, and outside of a small application like a tic-tac-toe game or a tutorial, perfect codebases simply do not exist.